Yolka (singer)

-Biography

-1982–2001: Childhood and youth
+Early life

-She was born on July 2, 1982, in Uzhgorod.
-At first she studied at secondary school No. 8 in Uzhgorod, and graduated from school No. 19.
+She was born on 2 July 1982 in Uzhhorod.
+At first she studied at secondary school No. 8 in Uzhhorod, and graduated from school No. 19.
 She grew up in a musical family, father - Valdemar Mironovich Ivantsiv (d.
-June 13, 2012, Uzhgorod) - a collector of jazz music, mother - Marina Eduardovna Lyashenko - a musician playing three instruments, grandparents sang in the Transcarpathian folk choir, Elizaveta sang in the school choir, then moved to the vocal circle at the Palace of Pioneers.
+June 13, 2012, Uzhhorod) - a collector of jazz music, mother - Marina Eduardovna Lyashenko - a musician playing three instruments, grandparents sang in the Transcarpathian folk choir, Elizaveta sang in the school choir, then moved to the vocal circle at the Palace of Pioneers.
 While studying at school, she took part in the school KVN.
-Gained local popularity thanks to the KVN team of Uzhgorod schoolchildren "Ward No. 6", in 2001-2003 transformed into the team of Uzhgorod and Vinnitsa.
+Gained local popularity thanks to the KVN team of Uzhgorod schoolchildren "Ward No. 6", in 2001–2003 transformed into the team of Uzhgorod and Vinnitsa.
 According to the performer, she did not invent her pseudonym on purpose.
 From the age of eleven, everyone began to call her Yolka, after “one of my friends blurted out:“ Yolka ”, someone heard - and away we go”[16]. “...
 Yes, I have not responded to my name since the age of eleven.
 Even mom calls Yolochka.
 Only dad remembers everything and reacts very inadequately when my friends forget my name.
 He immediately lists all the vegetation of the Red Book to them, especially when they call at night, ”said the artist.

 She studied vocal classes at the music school, but did not finish.
 According to her confessions, she did not develop relationships with teachers.
 In the mid-1990s, she joined the Uzhgorod group "B&B", where she performed as a backing vocalist.